Dover to Cape Wrath FAQ

 What are the lunches like?

 We arrange a buffet lunch at a pub or café each day.
-This will be a mixture of sandwiches, pasta, sausage rolls, salads, soup, pizza, past salad etc and will be different at each place.
+This will be a mixture of sandwiches, pasta, salads, soup, pizza, pasta salad etc and will be different at each place.
 There will always be enough to go round so don’t worry if you are at the back of the group.
 The lunch stops provide a good opportunity to re-group & catch up with others and compare notes.

 Will I be left behind?